-For many breast cancer survivors tattooing may be the final step in their breast reconstruction journey.
-This often involves creating the illusion of protrusion through the skilful design and application of colour performed by an experienced medical cosmetic tattooist.
+For many breast cancer survivors nipple tattooing may be the final step in their breast reconstruction journey.
+This often involves creating the illusion of protrusion through the skillful design and application of colour performed by an experienced medical cosmetic tattooist.

 BREAST CANCER FACTS